using-blazor-lessons/lessons-in-2025-q1/README.md

 1. We start by inheriting the component from `@inherits Fluxor.Blazor.Web.Components.FluxorComponent`.
 2. Then inject the new store with `@inject IState<WatcherState> WatcherState`.
 3. Now we can bind the first two values into the table.
-To get a high accuracy in the displayed strings, we will use `.ToString("yyyy-MM-dd HH:mm:ss.fff")` to get the milliseconds.
+For high accuracy in the displayed strings, we will use `.ToString("yyyy-MM-dd HH:mm:ss.fff")` to get the milliseconds there.
-4. To measure time, we need add three additional local variables which are simply initialized to UNIX-Epoch.
-Add them to the `@code` section and resolve the in the table.
+4. To measure time, we need to add three additional local variables which are simply initialized to UNIX-Epoch.
+Add them to the `@code` section, resolve them in the table as well.

 ```
 private DateTime initializedPageAt = DateTime.UnixEpoch;